RSS

 99% of the time, when you and the buyer agree on the price, there will be a conditional clause that states that the buyer’s lawyer will have 7-10 days to review the status certificate provided by the condo management company.

-The buyer’s lawyer is looking at the corporation’s financial status to see if there are any unpaid condo fees or assessments from you, infractions, such as a missing screen, or an unauthorized addition, such as a deck or satellite dish.
+The buyer’s lawyer is reviewing the corporation’s financial records to determine whether there are any unpaid condo fees or assessments from you, infractions (such as a missing screen), or unauthorized additions (such as a deck or satellite dish).

 You will be surprised at the number of hasty remedies and discussions if a lawyer discovers some things you were unaware of.

-To ensure a smooth sale, take the time and effort to find out if any issues could affect the final sale of your condo, be it an apartment or a townhouse in London, Ontario.
+To ensure a smooth sale, take the time and effort to identify any issues that could affect the sale of your condo, whether an apartment or a townhouse, in London, Ontario.

 London Ontario Condo Seller Guide